The Review of Model Defamation Provisions – Stage 2 Discussion Paper is the first step in the second stage of the review of the MDPs.

 The Model Defamation Amendment Provisions can be viewed on the Parliamentary Counsel Committee's website.
 Consolidated Model Defamation Provisions (as at 27 July 2020) including amendments in Model Defamation Amendment Provisions 2020 can be viewed here.
-The status of the NSW Bill can be viewed here.

 The amendments follow wide-ranging consultations with media companies, peak legal bodies, academics, digital platforms and lawyers who represent both plaintiffs and defendants.
 The CAG's Defamation Working Party considered more than 70 submissions (see below).